GeminiDRSoftware/F2Cookbook/source/Tutorial_Longslit.rst

-To provide the best correction or atmospheric absorption features, it is important that the wavelength solutions of your science target and telluric standard are identical.
-Rather than re-running **nsfitcoords** and remembering to use exactly the same parameters as you used for the standard, the tutorial code includes a python function, called ``apply_fitcoords()`` that adds the necessary header keywords to the science image, allowing **nstransform** to be run with the same solution.
+To provide the best correction or atmospheric absorption features, it is important that the wavelength solutions of your science target and telluric standard are identical, so the extracted spectrum of the standard is passed to **nstransform** as a reference file so that the transformed science spectrum has the same dispersion.
+This is a new feature added to the **nstransform** task.

 Once again, **nsextract** is used to produce a one-dimensional spectrum, and target-specific parameters can be provided in the target